How to Track Form Submissions Without Google Analytics

 ** HubSpot forms rendered via their JS SDK work with DOM-level trackers.
 Old-style iframe embeds require HubSpot's callback API.

-The pattern is clear.
-GA4's Enhanced Measurement fails with most WordPress form plugins because they use AJAX submissions.
-GTM can work, but each plugin needs a different approach.
-Contact Form 7 requires a custom JavaScript listener.
+The pattern repeats.
+GA4's Enhanced Measurement misses most WordPress form plugins because they submit through AJAX.
+GTM can be made to work, but every plugin needs its own approach.
+Contact Form 7 needs a custom JavaScript listener.
 WPForms needs MonsterInsights ($99/year) or ExactMetrics.
-Gravity Forms locks analytics behind a $259/year Elite license.
+Gravity Forms hides its tracking behind a $259/year Elite license.
 Elementor breaks with reCAPTCHA v3.
-HubSpot embeds don't fire GTM triggers at all because they load inside iframes.
+HubSpot embeds don't fire GTM triggers at all because they sit inside iframes.

-A cookieless analytics tool with automatic form detection intercepts submission events at the DOM level, regardless of which plugin generated the form or how it handles the submission internally.
-No per-plugin configuration, no addons, no JavaScript surgery.
+A cookieless tool with automatic form detection catches the submit event at the DOM level.
+It doesn't care which plugin drew the form or how that plugin sends it.
+No per-plugin setup, no paid addons, no JavaScript surgery.

 What about ad platform attribution?

-The biggest objection I hear to dropping GA4 is: "My ad platforms need GA4 for conversion tracking."
-This is a misconception.
-Every major ad platform now has its own server-side conversion API that works completely independently of Google Analytics.
+The biggest objection I hear to dropping GA4 is always the same: "My ad platforms need GA4 for conversion tracking."
+They don't.
+Every major ad platform now has its own server-side conversion API that runs with no help from Google Analytics at all.

 Analytics and ad attribution: separate concerns